MousaZeidBaker/resume/index.md

 Infrastructure Engineer

-Infrastructure Engineer for a music streaming service where users are provided with uniquely personalized playlists with the help of machine learning.
+Infrastructure Engineer for a music streaming service where users are provided with uniquely personalized playlists with help of machine learning.
 My main responsibility was to build a new robust & scalable infrastructure for our recommendation system.
 We decided to apply Infrastructure as Code (IaC) using AWS Cloud Development Kit (CDK) with Python.
 The architecture included AWS Step